ares-austria/DynexSolve/dynex-daniel-mattes.md

-# Is Dynex and DynexSolve a scam?
+# How to find reference to Daniel Mattes in the Dynex code?

 Dynex is a crypto project that makes fantastical claims.
 It is healthy to be skeptical in this field.
 It has been claimed by
 <a href="https://www.youtube.com/watch?v=VecEvumSRts">multiple</a> <a href="https://twitter.com/ScamPatrol12/status/1626088064698441728">sources</a>